How small hydrodynamics can go

 The validity of the k-gap equation \eqref{kgap} to describe the shear dynamics in liquids has been extensively corroborated by several molecular dynamics simulations (MD) and experiments (EXP) in 2D and 3D liquids and plasmas \cite{PhysRevLett.92.065001,PhysRevLett.85.2514,PhysRevLett.84.6026,PhysRevLett.97.115001,Hosokawa_2015,doi:10.1063/1.5088141,PhysRevLett.125.125501,PhysRevLett.118.215502,PhysRevB.101.214312,doi:10.1063/1.5050708}.
 The dispersion relation of the transverse waves is usually extracted from the transverse current correlation function $\langle J(-k,t) J(k,0)\rangle$ and within the numerical/experimental errors is well fitted by

 It is therefore obvious how to extract the critical momentum from the data.\\

+Unfortunately, the critical point determining the radius of convergence in the longitudinal sector is not located at real values of the momentum $k$.
+For this reason, we are not in the position to complete this analysis including the longitudinal sector.
+To the best of our knowledge, it is at the moment impossible to obtain data for complex momentum (and complex frequency).
+Moreover, a complete understanding of the longitudinal sound dynamics in liquids (e.g. the ''positive sound dispersion'' phenomenon \cite{PhysRevA.34.602}), analogous to the k-gap phenomenon for shear waves, is still elusive.
+A priori, one cannot determine whether the constraint on convergence coming from the longitudinal sector would be more stringent than the one derived in this work.
+Nevertheless, from a simple physical argument, one would expect both scales to be controlled by the only microscopic length scale in liquids -- the inter-molecular distance.\\

 A fundamental parameter, both in the simulations and in the experiments, is given by the inter-molecular distance $a$, which is extracted from the position of the first maximum in the pair distribution function.
-Technically, this scale corresponds to the Wigner–Seitz radius $a=\left(\frac{2(D-1)}{D}\,n\right)^{-1/D}$, where $n$ is the number density and $D$ the number of spatial dimensions.\\ In Table \ref{tab1}, we list the value of the product $k_c a$ for a large number of 2D and 3D liquids and plasma and we universally find that:
+Technically, this scale corresponds to the Wigner–Seitz radius $a=\left(\frac{2(D-1)}{D}\,n\right)^{-1/D}$, where $n$ is the number density and $D$ the number of spatial dimensions.\\ In Table \ref{tab1}, we list the value of the product $k_c a$ for a large number of 2D and 3D liquids and plasma and, for all the systems considered, we do find that:

-This result robustly indicates that the radius of convergence of hydrodynamics is universally set by the inter-molecular distance\footnote{In principle, the critical scale $k_c$ could be pushed all the way down to zero by achieving a very large relaxation time $\tau$ (i.e. in glasses or solids).
+This result robustly indicates that the radius of convergence of hydrodynamics is set by the inter-molecular distance\footnote{In principle, the critical scale $k_c$ could be pushed all the way down to zero by achieving a very large relaxation time $\tau$ (i.e. in glasses or solids).
 Nevertheless, in that situation, the hydrodynamic window $\omega\,\tau\,\ll 1$ would shrink completely and therefore hydrodynamics would not be applicable at all.
 We thank Kostya Trachenko for pointing this out.}.
 Moreover, it is in agreement with the naive idea that hydrodynamics applies up to the scale at which you can resolve that the continuum of the liquid is actually formed by a collection of particles.
 It is important to notice that the relation \eqref{rel} is highly non trivial since the Wigner–Seitz radius can vary from ${\AA}$ ($10^{-10}$ m) for most of the fluids to mm scale in dusty plasmas (see for example \cite{PhysRevLett.97.115001}).\\